orangecoding/fredy/README.md

 # Analytics
 Fredy is completely free (and will always remain free).
 However, it would be a huge help if you’d allow me to collect some analytical data.
-Before you start screaming, let me explain.
+Before you freak out, let me explain...
 If you agree, Fredy will send a ping to my Mixpanel project each time it runs.
 The data includes: names of active adapters/providers, OS, architecture, Node version, and language.
 The information is entirely anonymous and helps me understand which adapters/providers are most frequently used.</p>
 **Thanks**🤘